-Selection of Architects, Engineers, Photogrammetrists, Transportation Planners, or Land (1) Surveyors.
+- Selection of Architects, Engineers, Photogrammetrists, Transportation Planners, or Land Surveyors.
 When selecting the most qualified Consultant to perform Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services, the District shall follow the applicable selection procedure under either PPS-48-0200 (Direct Appointment Procedure), PPS-48-0210 (Informal Selection Procedure), or PPS-488-0220 (Formal Selection Procedure).
-The District-(1) may solicit or use pricing policies and pricing Proposals, or other pricing information, including the number of hours proposed for the Services required, expenses, hourly rates, and overhead, to determine a Consultant's compensation only after the District has selected the most qualified Consultant in accordance with the applicable selection procedure; provided, however, this restriction on a Contracting Agency's solicitation or use of pricing policies, pricing Proposals or other pricing information does not apply to selection procedures used by the Contracting Agency to select a Consultant when the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services for the Project do not exceed \$100,000 or in an Emergency, pursuant to ORS 279C.110(8) and (9).
-In following the Direct Appointment Procedure under PPS-48-0200, the District may base its initial selection of a Consultant on any information available to the District prior to beginning the Direct Appointment Procedure for the Project involved.

-(2) Selection of Consultants to Perform Related Services.
-When selecting a Consultant to perform Related Services, the District shall follow one of the following selection procedures:

-- (a) When selecting a Consultant on the basis of qualifications alone, the District shall follow the applicable selection procedure under either PPS-48-0200 (Direct Appointment Procedure), PPS-48-0210 (Informal Selection Procedure), or PPS-48-0220 (Formal Selection Procedure); - (b) When selecting a Consultant on the basis of price competition alone, the District shall follow either the applicable provisions under PPS Division 47 for obtaining and evaluating Bids, or PPS-48-0200 (Direct Appointment Procedure) if, the requirements of PPS-48-0200(1) applyapplicable provisions of PPS-48-0210 (Informal Selection Procedure) pertaining to obtaining and evaluating price proposals and other pricing information, or the applicable provisions of PPS-48-0220 (Formal Selection Procedure) pertaining to obtaining and evaluating and evaluating and evaluating price proposals and other pricing information, or the applicable provisions of PPS-48-0220 (Formal Selection Procedure) pertaining to obtaining and evaluating price proposals and other pricing information; and
+The District may solicit or use pricing policies and pricing Proposals, or other pricing information, including the number of hours proposed for the Services required, expenses, hourly rates, and overhead, to determine a Consultant's compensation only after the District has selected the most qualified Consultant in accordance with the applicable selection procedure; provided, however, this restriction on a Contracting Agency-'s solicitation or use of pricing policies, pricing Proposals or other pricing information does not apply to selection procedures used by the Contracting Agency to select a Consultant when the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services for the Project do not exceed \$100,000 or in an Emergency, pursuant to ORS 279C.110(8) and (9).
+In following the Direct Appointment Procedure under PPS-48-0200, the District may base its initial selection of a Consultant on any information available to the District prior to beginning the Direct Appointment Procedure for the Project involved. - (2) Selection of Consultants to Perform Related Services.
+When selecting a Consultant to perform Related Services, the District shall follow one of the following selection procedures: - (a) When selecting a Consultant on the basis of qualifications alone, the District shall follow the applicable selection procedure under either PPS- 48-0200 (Direct Appointment Procedure), PPS- 48-0210 (Informal Selection Procedure), or PPS- 48-0220 (Formal Selection Procedure); - (b) When selecting a Consultant on the basis of price competition alone, the District shall follow the applicable provisions under PPS 48-0200 (Direct Appointment Procedure), the applicable provisions of PPS- 48-0210 (Informal Selection Procedure) pertaining to obtaining and evaluating price proposals and other pricing information, or the applicable provisions of PPS- 48-0220 (Formal Selection Procedure) pertaining to obtaining and evaluating price proposals and other pricing information; and - (c) When selecting a Consultant on the basis of price and qualifications, the District shall follow the applicable provisions under PPS 48-0200 (Direct Appointment Procedure), the applicable provisions of PPS 48-0210 (Informal Selection Procedure) pertaining to obtaining and evaluating price and qualifications proposals, or the applicable provisions of PPS- 48-0220 (Formal